openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       release for the openSUSE 11.4 release.
 It seems many packagers have joined the initiative and while some had some concerns, the plan is to simply try this and see how it goes.

-Greg notes: â€œTumbleweed is ready for testing by users who are currently running
+Greg notes: “Tumbleweed is ready for testing by users who are currently running
-        openSUSE 11.3 and are comfortable handling updated packages that donâ€™t always upgrade properly at times.
+        openSUSE 11.3 and are comfortable handling updated packages that don’t always upgrade properly at times.
 If you are used to running FACTORY on a machine, running Tumbleweed would be very easy right now.
-Please note that there might be problems with some package upgrades at times as we work out the development workflow, but it is usable for a number of users.â€
+Please note that there might be problems with some package upgrades at times as we work out the development workflow, but it is usable for a number of users.”

 Currently, besides Greg, a number of other developers who are maintaining packages in a
       format that is usable by Tumbleweed are involved.
 This includes Jiri Slaby for the kernel,